A New Era in Super Telephoto

 Mostly I never doubt the lens ability to capture the image - in most situations the lens simply performs, The only challenges are as the light level begins to diminish and I am shooting with a 17 or 20 TC -but that is not the lens issue more of a camera focus limitation with higher f stops.
 I can state without hesitation, I would recommend this lens to anyone who wants the best money can buy and has the capital to spare for it.

-This July two years following the 600mm VR update, Nikon has once again upped the ante when it comes to super telephoto lens market, following the very successful release of the newly updated Nikon 400mm with its super sharp, super fast, and newer lighter glass make of fluorite, Nikon has carried forward the momentum and now looks to be adding it to all there longer heavier lens. keep your browser marked on a possible re-release of the 200-400mm f/4 from Nikon.
+This July two years following the 600mm VR update, Nikon has once again upped the ante when it comes to the super-telephoto lens market, following the very successful release of the newly updated Nikon 400mm with its super sharp, super-fast, and newer lighter glass made of fluorite, Nikon has carried forward the momentum and now looks to be adding it to all there longer heavier lens. keep your browser marked on a possible re-release of the 200-400mm f/4 from Nikon.
 Having used the latest 600mm and shoot regularly with the newest 400mm FL lens, I placed my pre-order for this wonderful 600mm fl lens.
 A superior instrument and tool for the photographer.
 Let's take a look-see at what we will be seeing shortly.

 Looking at the lens construction you will notice the distribution of the larger lens elements which make the new 600 better balanced, in further comparison if you take some time and visit the Nikon site and take a look at the new 400mm design construction you see a similarity in design concept in Nikon's Newer Super Telephotos.